ndflexcore/angular-editor/README.md

 # ND Flex Core AngularEditor
 Fork of @kolkov/angular-editor modified for specific needs of our company.
 Please use the original repo at https://github.com/kolkov/angular-editor.

+### Important versions

+**Latest**
+This version introduces several breaking changes:
+* uses Ivy compiler
+* does not support projects with older CkFinder component for inserting images / files
+* requires at least Angular 14
+* this version is intended for projects based on Flex Core from 2023

+**1.0.81**
+From this version on, all inserted images are  automatically inserted to ```<picture>``` element, thus webp images will be used, if possible on the target project.
+If you do not plan using webp, use 1.0.80.

 ## Getting Started

 ### Installation